-The 5.27 percent increase in AHAI this quarter means that a family earning Alabama’s median family income of $60,200 has a little more than 1.97 times the required income to qualify for a loan to buy the statewide median-priced home, which was $156,308 this quarter.
-The National Housing Affordability Index for the first quarter of 2019 was 148.4, 5.94 percent higher than the fourth quarter of 2018.
-A family earning the nationwide median family income of $71,900 had a little more than 1.48 times the necessary income to buy the nationwide median-priced home, which was $252,933.
-Even though the national median family income is 19.4 higher than that of Alabama, Alabama still continues to be more affordable than the nation as a whole due to relatively low housing prices and wage growth in recent years.
+The Alabama Housing Affordability Index (AHAI) for the fourth quarter of 2018 increased 1.88 percent from the third quarter score of 183.8 to 187.3.
+This means that a family earning Alabama’s median family income of $60,200 has a little more than 1.87 times the required income to qualify for a loan to buy the statewide median-price home, which was $156,503 during the fourth quarter of 2018.
+The National Housing Affordability Index for the fourth quarter of 2018 was calculated at 140.1.
+A family earning the nationwide median family income of $71,900 had a little more than 1.40 times the necessary income to buy the nationwide median-priced home, which was $255,333.
+Even though the median family income nationwide is 19.4 percent greater than the median family income in Alabama, Alabama continues to be a more affordable market because our real estate prices are significantly lower than national averages.

 Alabama’s Most Affordable Metropolitan Areas

 The table shows Alabama’s most affordable metropolitan areas.
 There are 12 of these areas in the state, according to the Center for Business and Economic Research (CBER) at the University of Alabama.
 Alabama’s metropolitan areas are Anniston-Oxford-Jacksonville, Auburn-Opelika, Birmingham-Hoover, Daphne-Fairhope-Foley, Decatur, Dothan, Florence-Muscle Shoals, Gadsden, Huntsville, Mobile, Montgomery and Tuscaloosa.

 The smallest metro area in terms of population is Gadsden, with 102,564 residents in the metro area in 2016.
 Gadsden’s population is slowly declining according to Census data, and CBER projects that the Gadsden metro-area population will drop by 3.7 percent with 100,612 projected residents in 2030.